 scout, n.
-A person sent ahead of a traveling group to gather information about what lies ahead steep, adj.
+A person sent ahead of a group of travelers to gather information about what is in front of them steep, adj.
 Having a very sharp slope

 Example: The scout rode ahead of Lewis and Clark to search for a way down the mountain.